CVE-2025-5068

 Overview

-Use after free vulnerability (CVE-2025-5068) was discovered in Blink, the rendering engine of Google Chrome versions prior to 137.0.7151.68.
-The vulnerability was reported by a researcher known as Walkman on April 7, 2025, and was assigned a medium severity rating.
-Google awarded a $1,000 bounty for the disclosure (Chrome Release, NVD).
+A Use-after-free vulnerability in the Blink rendering engine was discovered in Google Chrome versions prior to 137.0.7151.68.
+The vulnerability, identified as CVE-2025-5068, was reported by a researcher known as Walkman on April 7, 2025, and was officially disclosed on June 2, 2025.
+The vulnerability affects Google Chrome browsers across Windows, Mac, and Linux platforms (Chrome Release, NVD).

 Technical details

-The vulnerability is classified as a Use After Free (CWE-416) issue in the Blink component.
-It received a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. This indicates that the vulnerability can be exploited remotely, requires low attack complexity, needs no privileges, but does require user interaction (NVD).
+The vulnerability is classified as a Use-after-free (CWE-416) issue in the Blink rendering engine.
+It received a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. The vulnerability could be exploited through a crafted HTML page, potentially leading to heap corruption.
+Google assigned this vulnerability a Medium severity rating in their internal assessment (NVD, Chrome Release).

 Impact